cyberbotics/webots-doc/reference/skin.md

 ### Description

-The [Skin](#skin) node can be used to model an animated character in the simulation world, for example, a human, or an animal.
+The [Skin](#skin) node can be used to simulate soft mesh animation for example of a human or an animal.
 The skin mesh is imported from Ogre XML files specified by the `model` name.
 But in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.
 This nodes provides two alternative ways to define a skeleton.